jameshfisher/jameshfisher.com/_posts/2018-03-04-create-udp-connection-with-netcat.md

 ---
-title: "Creating a UDP connection with netcat"
+title: Creating a UDP connection with netcat
-tags: ["programming", "networking", "unix"]
+tags:
+  - programming
+  - networking
+  - unix
 ---

 The netcat command `nc` is most often used to create TCP connections,